 George Soros' Central European University is being kicked out of Budapest, and has started its transition to Vienna.
 Since September 2019, some students have been learning in the old Easybank building in Favoriten.
 In corona times, this is a double disruption for many students and teachers, to be forced to move country, and then into distance-learning.
 And since most of the students come from the rest of the world, they have had few opportunities to connect with their new hometown.
 We want to welcome them with an interactive, participative format, to show them details of their new district, and the contemporary reality of life in Favoriten (politics, culture, food, mobility, music, religion, architecture).

-You will join a small team, and then have 10 questions to answer, as you tour this fast-changing, fast-growing southern suburb.
+In small teams, each group will have 10 questions to answer, as you tour this fast-changing, fast-growing southern suburb.
 If the tenth district was a city, it would be the third largest in Austria, with 205,000 inhabitants.
 At the end, we will collect in groovy Helmut Zilk Park, to share our answers, enjoy a picnic, and listen to music from the students' home towns.

 The general principle is that we float some ideas and impulses at each point, and then the students fill in the gaps, bring their imagination, and come closer to the experience of living and working and studying in Favoriten in 2021.
-Each of the three tours has a rich mix of politics, culture and pleasure.
+Each of the six tours has a rich mix of politics, culture and pleasure.
 And we will provide a hashtag, #CEUinFavoriten, so that we leave a trace, make the project more sustainable, and show a dialogue and engagement between the university and the Bezirk.
-For Viennese who care to join us, this is an opportunity to meet some elite students from around the world, and give them more context to understand their new location.
+For these elite students from around the world - newly Viennese, Gaming Favoriten offers the context to understand their new location.

 Favoriten is historically a working-class, industrial place, and an arrival city, for waves of migrants from the land, but also Bohemia, Yugoslavia, Turkey and west Africa.
 It has a strong identity across the wider city, and we will explore today what makes it distinctive and interesting to outsiders.
 This is a part of Vienna which is young, loud, musical and diverse.